icopy-site/awesome/docs/awesome/vim-galore.md

 [my vimrc](https://github.com/mhinz/dotfiles/blob/master/.vim/vimrc).

-**TIP**: Most plugin authors maintain several plugins and also publish their vimrc on GitHub (https://github.com/mhinz/vim-galore/blob/master/often in a repository called "vim-config" or "dotfiles"), so whenever you find a plugin you like, look up its maintainer's GitHub page and look through the repositories.
+**TIP**: Most plugin authors maintain several plugins and also publish their vimrc on GitHub (often in a repository called "vim-config" or "dotfiles"), so whenever you find a plugin you like, look up its maintainer's GitHub page and look through the repositories.